Gabaldonlab/jloh/README.md

 `bash reads_to_LOH_blocks.sh`

+This will execute the command contained in the `*.sh` script, which in turn is a `nextflow run` command that runs the `*.nf` script with the `*.config` configuration file.
 In case you're working on a cluster with a slurm queuing system, you can edit the `#SBATCH` lines at the beginning and then run:

 `sbatch reads_to_LOH_blocks.sh`